cs4241-18a/a1-gettingstarted/README.md

 This project contains some basic information about me.

+## Technical Achievements
+- Modify the server.js to upload the css file and image

-Design Achievements
+## Design Achievements
-===
-Add CSS to the project, shown in styles.css
+- Add CSS to the project, shown in styles.css
+- utilize css animation to render better user visual experience